carloditan24/cditan-nodejs-module2/README.md

     PRESSURE_THRESHOLD=1000
     ```

     Note that your MongoDB database must be created first before you can proceed, and also have your Twilio account set up.
+Threshold values should be defined as well, as this is a requirement for sending notifications based on incoming sensor data values.

 3. Start the server: